MintJoomla/MintJoomla.github.io/en/emerald/_posts/2013-01-01-migration.md

 ---
 layout: doc
-title:  "Migration from Emerald 9 or Mighty Membership"
+title:  "Migration from Emerald 8 or Mighty Membership"
 date:   2013-07-01 12:30:30
 tags: setup
 ---

 Emerald 9 has completely new DB structure.
 Thus simple update of extension will work.
 You have to migrate.
-Amd Emerald out of the box has migration plugin for Emerald 8 and Mighty membership.
+And Emerald 9 out of the box has migration plugin for Emerald 8 and Mighty Membership.

 ## Step 1

 <div class="alert alert-error">This is most crucial step.
 Please make backup of your Joomla DB before you proceed.</div>

-Delete Emerald 8 or Mighty Membership extension.
-But be sure, `_jcs_plans` and `_jcs_user_subscr` tables are not deleted.
-For that FTP your site to `administrator/components/com_[emerald|jcs]/sql/uninstall.utf8.php` and delete from there.

-    DROP TABLE IF EXISTS `#__jcs_plans`;
-    DROP TABLE IF EXISTS `#__jcs_user_subscr`;

-This way, when you uninstall Emerald or Mighty Membership, those tables will not be deleted.

-Now you can safely uninstall Emerald or Mighty Membership.
+There are 2 methods to update your Joomla.
+Some update 2.5 to 3, some setup from new Joomla 3.x.
+It does not matter what method you are using, you have to make sure that all tables `_jcs_*` are in the same database where your Emerald 9 is installed.

+If you updated Joomla from 1.5-2.5 to 3.x, then those tables should be already there.
+If you install Joomla 3.x from scratch, you have to dump those tables from old site DB and upload then to new DB.
+Make sure table prefixes are the same.

 ## Step 2